jennybc/googlesheets/vignettes/basic-usage.md

 ### Add, delete, or rename a worksheet

 To add a worksheet to a spreadsheet, pass in the spreadsheet object, title of new worksheet and the number of rows and columns.
 To delete a worksheet from a spreadsheet, pass in the spreadsheet object and the title of the worksheet.
 Note that after adding or deleting a worksheet, the local spreadsheet object will not be automatically updated to include the new worksheet(s) information, you must register the spreadsheet again to update local knowledge about, e.g., the contituent worksheets.
+Notice that we store the sheet back to `x` after adding the worksheet.
+This is because adding a worksheet changes the information associate with a registered sheet and, within editing function like `add_ws()`, we re-register the sheet and return the current sheet info.

 ```r